 '''

 @do

 def foo():

 thing = yield Effect(Constant(1))

 yield do_return('the result was %r' % (thing,))

 eff = foo()

 return eff.on(...)

 '''

-@do must decorate a generator function (not any other type of iterator).
+@do must decorate a generator function.
 Any yielded values must either be Effects or the result of a do_return() call.
 The result of a yielded Effect will be passed back into the generator as the result of the yield expression.
 Yielded do_return() values will provide the ultimate result of the Effect that is returned by the decorated function.
-Note that do_return() is only necessary for Python 2 compatibility; return statements can be used directly in Python 3-only code.